The Measured Scoop

 Fancy up your Ritz thin mints by drizzling more chocolate on top using a fork.
 Wait until the first layer of chocolate has set, then pull out a little more chocolate with the fork and swing it over the top of each treat, waving around to drizzle lines of minty chocolate.

-How to make and use a double boiler
+How to make a double boiler

-- 2-piece double boiler - This product is an all-in-one design that sets it apart from add-on styles like the one below.
+• 2-piece double boiler - This product is an all-in-one design that sets it apart from add-on styles like the one below.
 The design ensures a snug fit that creates a barrier against water leaking or splashing into the chocolate.
 As a result, the chocolate stays protected from moisture and maintains its quality for longer periods.

-- Add-on double boiler - This is a single piece you add to a pot you already own.
+• Add-on double boiler - This is a single piece you add to a pot you already own.
 It usually will have a pour spout on both sides and hooks to help steady it in whatever pot you use.

-- A bowl and a pot - You can create a double boiler with items you already have in your kitchen!
+• A bowl and a pot - You can create a double boiler with items you already have in your kitchen!
 For best results, use a metal bowl that sits slightly above the pot rather than snugly in the pot, which makes it hard to remove the bowl once it's hot. (see below)

-To use the double boiler, add 1-2 inches of water into the pot and set the second piece on top.
-Fill it with the chocolate and turn the heat on to medium-low. when you start to see pieces melting, start stirring.
-Listen for the water and turn it down if it starts to bubble or steam too vigorously.
+• To use the double boiler, set the pot on the stove.
+Add 1-2 inches of water into the pot and place the bowl on top.
+Fill it with chocolate and turn the heat on to medium-low. when you start to see pieces melting, start stirring.

-Have a towel handy to set the top bowl on to catch water drips as you use the chocolate.
-If the chocolate starts to firm up, put it back on the warm pot and stir until melted again.
+• If the chocolate starts to firm up, put it back on the warm pot and stir until it's melted again.
 You may not need to turn the stove back on for this.

-Storing these Christmas treats
+Storing the Christmas treats

 All of these treats can be stored in a zip top bag or sealed container on the counter for up to a week.